arfaghif/XLNET-ASBA-Eksperimen/README.md

-# TRANSFER LEARNING PRETRAINED XLNET MODEL FORINDONESIAN ASPECT-BASED SENTIMENT CLASSIFICATION
+# TRANSFER LEARNING PRETRAINED XLNET MODEL FORINDONESIAN ASPECT-BASED SENTIMENT CLASSIFICATION (FINAL PROJECT)

 Aspect-based sentiment analysis (ABSA) is widely used in product and service company.
 One of the tasks in ASBA modeling is the classification of sentiments for a given aspect.
 Building an automation model requires a lot of data resources, lack of available labeled data and consumes a lot of time and costs.
 After the transformer-based model was proposed, it prompted a large number of studies using transformer-based transfer learning models to complete many tasks in natural language processing.